FREQUENTLY ASKED QUESTIONS

 Will transportation be provided to the non-public schools within a ten-mile radius, which are attended by students residing within the Hatboro-Horsham School District boundaries?
 Yes.

 Will transportation be provided to students who are participating in the onsite hybrid model?
 Yes, if the student normally would qualify for transportation services.
 If a student needs to return to school for a one-time need, transportation services are not available on-call for this reason.

 Where can I find my bus stop?
-Bus Routes are available for Kindergarten students on the Transportation page of the website.
-The routes will be slightly revised as more students return.
-Bus stop and route information will be posted for students in grades K-12 on Wednesday, October 28.
-As we phase students back to in-person instruction, please check back on Fridays starting October 23 for any revisions or updates.
+Bus Routes are available for students on the Transportation page of the website.
+As we phase students back to in-person instruction, please check back on Fridays starting January 8 for any revisions or updates.

 Yes, to the extent possible.
 Schools will communicate information about these opportunities as plans are developed.

 How will students in the college search process be supported?
 High School guidance counselors are poised to continue supporting and working with students through the college application process during our time in remote learning and are available for student support.
 Some additional steps that have been taken include:

 - The HS Guidance Department has created a Canvas Page.

 - College application information is also available in Naviance.